kvas-it/pytest-console-scripts/README.md

   environment.
 - `stdin` - a file-like object that will be piped to standard input of the script.
+- `check` - raises an exception if `returncode != 0`, defaults to False.
+- `shell` - mimic shell execution, this should work well for simple cases, defaults to False.

 Type-hinting is also supported.
 You may type-hint the fixture with the following code: